zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/user-management.md

 ![Workspace Settings](../../assets/starter\_guide/collaboration/02\_project\_settings.png)

-In project settings, you can see a list of users who are invited or signed up for this ZenML deployment.
-You can go ahead and invite a new user here with a unique username.
-The dashboard will generate a new token for you, in the form of a URL that you can copy and send to your teammate.
+In the project settings, you can see a list of users who are invited or signed up for this ZenML deployment.
+You can invite a new user here with a unique username.
+The dashboard will generate a new token for you in the form of a URL that you can copy and send to your teammate.

 ![Invite Token](../../assets/starter\_guide/collaboration/03\_invite\_token.png)